List of Euclidean uniform tilings

 This table shows the 11 convex uniform tilings (regular and semiregular) of the Euclidean plane, and their dual tilings.

 There are three regular and eight semiregular tilings in the plane.
 The semiregular tilings form new tilings from their duals, each made from one type of irregular face.

-John Conway calls these uniform duals Catalan tilings, in parallel to the Catalan solid polyhedra.
+John Conway called these uniform duals Catalan tilings, in parallel to the Catalan solid polyhedra.

 Uniform tilings are listed by their vertex configuration, the sequence of faces that exist on each vertex.
 For example 4.8.8 means one square and two octagons on a vertex.